philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Our culture worships data.
 And rightly so.
 Data combined with human ingenuity and sweat is a godlike tool that's pulled us out of a nasty, brutish, and short existence into across-the-board increases in comfort, wealth, health, and technological & human potential.
 But cults form around deities, and so data is more than just a powerful tool.

-Data can also be a way to justify taking a quick shortcut from an inner emotional sense to a haughty, external certainty.
+Data can also be a way to justify taking a quick shortcut from an inner emotional sense of what's true to an external posture of haughty certainty.
 We can go further and use data as a social cudgel to attack enemies.
-Or we can assemble enough data to feel that we walk about in priestly vestments, closer to the divine than the unwashed masses.
+Or we can assemble enough data to feel that we walk about in priestly vestments, closer to the divine than the unwashed masses we look down on.

 Data is powerful.
 But data is not an unalloyed good, nor is it always the best tool to guide decisions.
 Data can only be as good as those who produce and consume it.
 But data _can be_ an instrument for improving decision making and wellbeing, and an ability to produce and consume it should be accessible to us, not just large well-funded institutions and companies.
 For us to do that, we should start with understanding the broader landscape of research.